NicholasHernon/DiscountAnalysis/README.md

-# Analyzing the impact of discounts
+# Investigating the relationship between discounts and order quantity.

 This notebook investigates the relationship between discounts and order quantity in the Northwind database (created by Microsoft).